Skip to content

 Run a test with multiple parameter sets:

-from testing import parametrize
+from std.testing import assert_eq, parametrize

 @parametrize("a, b, expected", [